-In order to minimise the credit risk, management of the Group has entered into a factoring arrangement with a bank pertaining to the trade receivable from a major customer and delegated a team responsible for the determination of credit limits, credit approvals and other monitoring procedures over the customers to ensure that follow-up action is taken to recover overdue debts.
-In addition, the Group reviews the recoverable amount of the individual debt at the end of each reporting period to ensure that adequate impairment losses are made for irrecoverable amounts.
+In order to minimise the credit risk, management of the Group has entered into a factoring arrangement with a bank pertaining the trade receivables from a major customer and, has delegated a team responsible for the determination of credit limits, credit approvals and other monitoring procedures over the customers to ensure that follow-up action is taken to recover overdue debts.
+In addition, the Group reviews the recoverable amount of each individual debt at the end of the reporting period to ensure that adequate impairment losses are made for irrecoverable amounts.
 In this regard, the directors of the Company consider that the Group's credit risk is significantly reduced.

-As at 30 April 2017, the Group has concentration of credit risk as 33% (2016: 27%) and 83% (2016: 77%) of the total trade and bills receivable was due from the Group's largest debtor and the top five largest debtors respectively.
+As at 30 April 2018, the Group has concentration of credit risk as 30% (2017: 33%) and 59% (2017: 83%) of the total trade and bills receivable was due from the Group's largest debtor and the top five largest debtors respectively.
 The management of the Group considered the credit risk of amounts due from these customers is insignificant after considering their historical settlement record, credit quality and financial position.